WearyWanderer/hollie-bessford.github.io/_posts/2020-05-23-journal-article-in-JET.markdown

 ---
-title: Journal Article in JET (Journal of English at Teesside)
+title: Journal Article in JET
 subtitle: Beckett, You’ll be Late: Existential Postmodernism in the Video Game Beckett
 layout: default
 modal-id: 1